 We will issue the notes in fully registered form in minimum denominations of \$1,000 and integral multiples of \$1,000.
-Each series of notes will be represented by one or more global securities registered in the name of a nominee of The Depository Trust Company, referred to as DTC.
+Each series of notes will be represented by one or more global securities registered in the name of a nominee of The Depository Trust Company ("DTC").
 You will hold beneficial interests in the notes through DTC and its direct and indirect participants, including Euroclear and Clearstream, Luxembourg, and DTC and its direct and indirect participants will record your beneficial interest on their books.
 We will not issue certificated notes except in limited circumstances that we explain under "Legal Ownership-Global Securities-Special Situations When the Global Security Will Be Terminated" in the attached prospectus.
 For information on DTC's book-entry system, see "Clearance and Settlement-The Clearing Systems-DTC" in the attached prospectus.

-The terms of the 2020 notes, the 2022 notes, the 2025 notes, the 2035 notes, the 2045 notes and the 2020 floating rate notes will be identical, except as set forth in this prospectus supplement.
-The 2020 notes, the 2022 notes, the 2025 notes, the 2035 notes, the 2045 notes and the 2020 floating rate notes will each constitute a separate series of notes under the indenture relating to the notes.
+The terms of the 2017 notes, the 2018 notes, the 2020 notes, the 2017 floating rate notes and the 2018 floating rate notes will be identical, except as set forth in this prospectus supplement.
+The 2017 notes, the 2018 notes, the 2020 notes, the 2017 floating rate notes and the 2018 floating rate notes will each constitute a separate series of notes under the indenture relating to the notes.
 Each such series will be separate from any other series of debt securities that may be issued from time to time in the future under the indenture.

-The issuance of each of the 2020 notes, the 2022 notes, the 2025 notes, the 2035 notes, the 2045 notes and the 2020 floating rate notes is not conditioned on the issuance of any other series of notes.
+The issuance of each of the 2017 notes, the 2018 notes, the 2020 notes, the 2017 floating rate notes and the 2018 floating rate notes is not conditioned on the issuance of any other series of notes.

-The indenture does not limit the aggregate principal amount of debt securities that may be issued thereunder and we may, without the consent of the holders of the notes, issue additional debt securities, including additional notes, having the same ranking and same interest rate (in the case of the 2020 notes, the 2022 notes, the 2025 notes, the 2035 notes and the 2045 notes) or interest rate basis and number of basis points to be added to or subtracted from the related interest rate basis (in the case of the 2020 floating rate notes), maturity date, redemption terms and other terms as the notes described in this prospectus supplement (except for the price to public, issue date, and in some cases, the first interest payment date).
+The indenture does not limit the aggregate principal amount of debt securities that may be issued thereunder and we may, without the consent of the holders of the notes, issue additional debt securities, including additional notes, having the same ranking and same interest rate (in the case of the 2017 notes, the 2018 notes and the 2020 notes) or interest rate basis and number of basis points to be added to or subtracted from the related interest rate basis (in the case of the 2017 floating rate notes and the 2018 floating rate notes), maturity date, redemption terms and other terms as the notes described in this prospectus supplement (except for the price to public, issue date, and in some cases, the first interest payment date).
 If we reopen any series of notes and issue additional notes, such additional notes will constitute part of a single series of debt securities consisting of such additional notes along with the related series of notes offered hereby.